percona/pmm/doc/source/architecture.rst

   It includes the following:

-  * **Prometheus** is a third-party time-series database that connets to exporters running on a :ref:`pmm-client` and aggregates colleted metrics.
+  * **Prometheus** is a third-party time-series database that connects to exporters running on a :ref:`pmm-client` and aggregates colleted metrics.
     For more information, see `Prometheus Docs`_.